fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 #### Aren't we reducing interpretability to visual analytics of sensitivity?

 Patrick: In some cases yes, but I would argue this is a good thing.
 In my opinion, explanations themselves have to be simple.
-However, I’m just more interested in fostering the understanding of someone who was just denied parole or a credit card (both of which are happening today) based on the decision of a predictive model.
+However, I’m more interested in fostering the understanding of someone who was just denied parole or a credit card (both of which are happening today) based on the decision of a predictive model.
 For the mass-consumer audience, it’s not an effective